MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

 The following limitations apply:

 * Dynamic scaling for WebSphere Application Server Liberty profile server farms and WebSphere Application Server full profile server farms is not supported.
 The number of server farm nodes can be specified in the pattern by setting the scaling policy but cannot be changed during run time.
-* The {{ site.data.keys.product }} System Pattern Extension for MobileFirst Studio and Ant command-line interface that is supported in versions earlier than V7.0 are not available in this version of {{ site.data.keys.product }} System Pattern.
+* The {{ site.data.keys.v63_to_80prerebrand_product_full }} System Pattern Extension for {{ site.data.keys.mf_studio }} and Ant command-line interface that are supported in versions earlier than V7.0, are not available for the current version of {{ site.data.keys.mf_system_pattern }}.
-* {{ site.data.keys.product }} System Pattern depends on WebSphere Application Server Patterns, which has its own restrictions.
+* {{ site.data.keys.mf_system_pattern }} depends on WebSphere Application Server Patterns, which has its own restrictions.
 For more information, see [Restrictions for WebSphere Application Server Patterns](http://ibm.biz/knowctr#SSAJ7T_1.0.0/com.ibm.websphere.waspatt20base.doc/ae/rins_patternsB_restrictions.html).
 * Due to restrictions in the uninstallation of Virtual System Patterns, you must delete the script packages manually after you delete the pattern type.
 In IBM PureApplication System, go to **Catalog → Script Packages** to delete the script packages that are listed in the **Components** section.
 * The MobileFirst (WebSphere Application Server Network Deployment) pattern template does not support token licensing.
 If you want to use this pattern, you must use perpetual licensing.
 All other patterns support token licensing.

 ### Composition
-{{ site.data.keys.product }} System Pattern is composed of the following patterns:
+{{ site.data.keys.mf_system_pattern }} is composed of the following patterns:

 * IBM WebSphere Application Server Network Deployment Patterns 2.2.0.0.
 * [PureApplication Service] WebSphere 8558 for Mobile IM repository to allow the WebSphere Application Server Network Deployment Patterns to work.
 Contact the administrator for IBM PureApplication System to confirm that the WebSphere 8558 IM repository is installed.
 * IBM DB2 with BLU Acceleration  Pattern 1.2.4.0.
-* {{ site.data.keys.product }} System Pattern.
+* {{ site.data.keys.mf_system_pattern }}.

 ### Components
-In addition to all components provided by IBM WebSphere Application Server Pattern and IBM DB2 with BLU Acceleration Pattern, {{ site.data.keys.product }} System Pattern provides the following Script Packages:
+In addition to all components provided by IBM WebSphere Application Server Pattern and IBM DB2 with BLU Acceleration Pattern, {{ site.data.keys.mf_system_pattern }} provides the following Script Packages:

 * MFP Administration DB
 * MFP Runtime DB